mgulati3/CodeRevamp.ai/README.md

 ### Download Refactored Files
 If you refactor a folder, you can download the entire set of refactored files along with explanations in a zip archive.

-## Impact & Future Work

-**CodeRevamp AI** is more than just a tool—it's a testament to how artificial intelligence can enhance developer productivity and code quality.
-Future enhancements may include:

-- **Real-Time Code Analysis:**
-  Integrating with IDEs for on-the-fly refactoring suggestions.

-- **Expanded Language Support:**
-  Extending beyond the current set of languages to cater to a wider audience.

-- **Advanced Metrics:**
-  Providing quantitative metrics on code complexity and maintainability improvements.

 ## Conclusion